-At the meeting, the Gateway Eligibility Report (GER) below must be completed, agreed and signed by all 3 parties and submitted to EUIAS at englished:engl
+At the meeting, the Gateway Eligibility Report (GER) below must be completed, agreed and signed by all 3 parties and submitted to EUIAS at enquiries@euias.co.uk with the subject line "GER - apprentice name - provider name".

 A completed GER form is required for every apprentice you want to enter for end-point assessment.